ballerkobe808/invest/README - 1a FINDING PROPERTIES.md

 Always be on the lookout.
 Keep learning and collecting data points - helps you to internalize value and recognize deals quickly.
-Most important is finding the deal - deals are made WHEN BUYING!!
+Most important is finding the deal - deals are made WHEN YOU BUY!

 ### How to find Value